 Correctly identifying the type of debt you are holding is very important, as it will determine how you can best use your existing credit cards to help manage it, if at all.

 Now that you understand your debt, you need to understand your means of eliminating it.
-What is your current cash flow situation (i.e. how much money are you bringing in monthly)?
+What is your current cash flow situation (i.e., how much money are you bringing in monthly)?

 Now that you have an understanding of your debt, your means of repayment, and your available credit, you can compare different strategies for managing your credit card(s):

-In order to transfer a balance to one of your credit cards, you will most likely need to pay a balance transfer fee.
+To transfer a balance to one of your credit cards, you will most likely need to pay a balance transfer fee.
 This fee varies depending on the card, but typically it can be anywhere from 1 – 5% of the balance being transferred.
 One way to avoid paying this fee is to see if your credit card(s) currently has any promotional offers available.
-It is common for banks to offer promotions that waive the balance transfer fee, and in many cases also give a promotional APR rate for a set amount of time after the transfer (sometimes this can be as low as 0%).
+It is common for banks to offer promotions that waive the balance transfer fee, and in many cases, also give a promotional APR rate for a set amount of time after the transfer (sometimes this can be as low as 0%).